 Cash flow analysis is another crucial aspect of financial statement analysis.
 It gives a summary of the sources of the cash inflows and outflows for a specific period.

 The cash flow statement is used to examine how the financial health of an organisation changes over time.
 It keeps a check on the cash movement within a company, including the cash from operating activities, investing activities and financial activities.
-It is a valuable tool for assessing an organisation’s cash flow dynamics.
+It is one of the valuable tools of financial statement analysis for assessing an organisation’s cash flow dynamics.

-Three major strategies are most frequently used by analysts to examine the financial statements of a corporation.
+Three major strategies are most frequently used by analysts to examine the different types of financial statements of a corporation.

 Horizontal analysis is frequently used to identify growth patterns throughout time.
-It uses historical data; mainly analyses the value of line items from two or more years.
+It uses historical data to mainly analyse the value of line items from two or more years.

 The vertical analysis, in addition, contrasts several financial statement components against one another.
 For illustration, a cost item might be stated as a percentage of revenue generated by the business.